rizwan-kh/rizwan-kh.github.io/content/posts/k8s-eks-aad-integration.md

 ```

-After these RBAC are set, I added my user and couple of other is those group and voila, we were all set!
+After these RBAC are set, I added my user and couple of other is those group and voila, we were all set and good to go.